Dawood-Gondal/hyva-ajax-add-to-cart/README.md

 ## Summary
 The module helps to add ajax Add to Cart functionality to Hyva themes

+## Configuration

+There are several configuration options for this extension, which can be found at **STORES > Configuration > Commerce Enterprise > Hyva Ajax Add to Cart**.

 ## Installation
 ### Magento® Marketplace